 The studies mentioned above used amounts like 10 milligrams and 20 milligrams of PQQ.
-To get those numbers from your food, as you can see from the above table, you would have to walk into a supermarket and eat everything in isle 6 (and maybe half of isle 5).
+To get those numbers from your food, as you can see from the above table, you would have to walk into a supermarket and eat everything in aisle 6 (and maybe half of aisle 5).

 So as you can see, we are going to have to treat this nutrient as a rare vitamin and supplement if we want enough of it (especially as we age).

-Since it is fat-soluble, you’re going to want to take it with a fatty substance, though vitamin companies are on top of this one.
+Since it is fat-soluble, you’re going to want to take it with a fatty substance, though vitamin companies are on top of this one by enclosing the nutrients within a fatty substance.
 Additionally, since PQQ and CoQ10/ubiquinol work together, the best forms you’ll find have them together, in a fatty base.
 Swanson’s form uses a medium-chain triglyceride carrier, which is anti-inflammatory and won’t hang around your fat cells.

-I’ve been researching PQQ for some time now, and just haven’t gotten around to writing about it because I’m doing the work of 9 people, but I was moved to put this out now because one of our affiliate programs has a special on their version of PQQ and I wanted to tell you: DON’T BUY IT; IT’S OVER PRICED!
+I’ve been researching PQQ for some time now, but just haven’t gotten around to writing about it because I’m doing the work of 9 people (and three of them are totally incompetent).
+However, I felt moved to put this out now because one of our affiliate programs has a special on their version of PQQ and I wanted to tell you: DON’T BUY IT; IT’S OVER PRICED!

 One more time: PQQ and Ubiquinol go hand-in-hand.
 If you want to take it with your other fatty supplements such as fish oils, Flexinol, Vitamin A, Vitamin E, and GLA (gamma linolenic acid), go right ahead.
 Or you can swallow them with some peanut butter toast.
 Just make sure you’ve got some fat in the system to help with uptake.